Aries0331/Augmented-Reality/README.md

-# Unity Learning
+# 414 Project

 First, some simple application from Unity web tutorials

 "Test" is a simple implementation using wit